-BY MIDDLE SCHOOL, the students’ capacities begin to mature, and the seeds for intellectual analysis and critical thinking are sown.
-Through each of the main lesson subjects teachers lay the groundwork for the deepening and widening of the students’ understanding of the world and their unique place within it.
-Students are nurtured and challenged to sharpen their intellect, their eye for beauty as well as accuracy, and their capacity to accomplish meaningful activities.
+By middle school, the students’ capacities begin to mature, and the seeds for intellectual analysis and critical thinking are sown.
+Through each of the main lesson subjects, teachers lay the groundwork for the deepening and widening of the students’ understanding of the world and their unique place within it.
+Students are challenged to sharpen their intellect, their eye for beauty and accuracy, and their capacity to accomplish meaningful activities.

 Sixth Grade: Bringing a sense of order